 - You can reset the game until you get 100 points out of the first mystery box.
 Mystery boxes can award 100 points more than once in one playthrough.

 - Valrigard's hitbox is uneven, so make sure he faces away from spikes when he passes by them.

 - When attacking enemies, swing your sword a little early to prevent accidental death.

 - When attacking Korbats, you can defeat them by swinging your sword just beneath them.
 This is safer than attacking them head-on.

 - When you need to get around Splykes, you can pass through them without getting hurt by swinging your sword if they are spinning.

 - You can attack cannons for points, but you can't kill them.

 - When you start level 16, you will be right above a spike pit, so be prepared to fly!

 - Make sure to visit the bonus level!
 It can be accessed from levels 11 and 19 through the small red doors.
-The ones in the other levels are inaccessible.
+The red doors in the other levels are inaccessible.

-Below are all of the levels in the game, sans level 20, which is simply a small room for the final boss.
+Below are all of the levels in the game except level 20, which is simply a small room for the final boss.